 - Most vehicles use heated oxygen sensors to get them up to operating temperature more quickly.
 When diagnosing O2 sensor problems, check heater circuit fuses and relays.

 Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-We hope that this primer has been enlightening, but if you need more information on oxygen sensors, you can always chat with the knowledgeable experts at your local NAPA AUTO PARTS store.
+We hope that this primer has been enlightening, but if you need more information on oxygen sensors, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.